 I work from home – just me and my bots – and travel to meet clients when needed.
 I work closely with another bot conversation designer; we play ideas off one another.
 I also work remotely with several colleagues scattered across Europe and the US.
 We share ideas and projects.

 I’m self-taught, although I’ve taken a few online courses from Stanford and MIT.
 You can find some on Coursera.
 For those entering university, I would look for a technical communication or other programme that offers writing for machines.
 And then add some elective courses from the computer science department for introductions to AI and ML.

-For those already into their careers, read everything you can about the subject and look out for my new ‘Writing for Machines and Humans’ course, available via Firehead’s training section this spring.
+For those already into their careers, read everything you can about the subject and look out for my new ‘Writing for Machines and Humans’ course, available soon via Firehead’s training section.
 The course will take you through a methodology for developing contextual and multidimensional content for machines.

 Where do you see yourself in five years?